BYLAWS OF THE SENATE OF SYRACUSE UNIVERSITY

 The number of non-exempt (unionized) staff elected shall be – 2

 Results of elections of senators shall be reported to the Senate Recorder for certification no later than March 1st of the academic year in which elections are held.
 Only certified senators or their successors may serve as senators.

 At the meeting of the Senate in December, 1978, and every five years thereafter, the Agenda Committee shall recommend to the Senate amendment of Section 3 of this Article, providing for reapportionment of the elected membership of the Senate.
-In this reapportionment each school or college shall have faculty representation in proportion to the number of its faculty, except that no school or college shall have less than two representatives and the College of Environmental Science and Forestry shall have two.
-Faculty representation shall constitute at least fifty-five percent of the Senate membership.
-Student representation shall constitute at least twenty-two percent of the Senate membership.
+In this reapportionment each school or college shall have faculty representation in proportion to the number of its faculty, except that no school or college shall have fewer than two representatives and the College of Environmental Science and Forestry shall have two.
+Faculty representation shall constitute at least fifty-five per cent of the Senate membership.
+Student representation shall constitute at least twenty-two per cent of the Senate membership.
 Student representation shall be apportioned to reflect the ratio of graduate students to undergraduate students as they are matriculated and enrolled in the fall semester of the reapportionment year.